jtcovey/soccer_master/README.md

 - For Linux/Mac, it will generate a `soccer_master` file
 which can be executed from the command line with the command `./soccer_master`

-- For Windows, it will generate a `soccer_master.go.exe` file which can then be executed with the command `soccer_master.go.exe`.
+- For Windows, it will generate a `soccer_master.exe` file which can then be executed with the command `soccer_master.exe`.

 In either environment you can either provide a file to be read as argument to the above command or use a pipe to feed input to the executable. if no argument or pipe is provided, the app will await standard input.